To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 Stripe Billing includes a few different subscription options:

-These options work for some companies that only have a few simple subscription-based products, however, companies with more complex recurring billing needs (e.g., SaaS) often need an additional tool.
-To this end, Stripe has developed a close partnership with Chargebee so that it’s easier for their customers to get the subscription billing tools they need.
-Although it’s really easy to integrate these two tools, you will have to manage and pay for both separately.
+These options work for some companies that only have a few simple subscription-based products, but companies with more complex recurring billing needs (read: SaaS) often need an additional tool, meaning you’ll have to manage and pay for both separately.

 Finally, Stripe offers a customer portal where customers can manage their accounts (both FastSpring and Paddle offer this as well).